-Indigenous and traditional foods and food systems were found to disappear, leading to significant loss and threat to personal health and security at the regional and international level (Kuhnlein, 2003).
-Diaz (2005) stated that substitution of traditional foods not only led to a loss of production of traditional and culturally appropriate food, but also led to loss of traditional knowledge related to food production.
+Indigenous and traditional foods and food systems were found to disappear, leading to significant and threat health to personal and security international level (Kuhnlein, 2003).
+Diaz (2005) stated that the regional and substitution of traditional foods not only led to a loss of production of traditional and culturally appropriate food, but also led to loss of traditional knowledg e related to food production.

-Evans et al. (2003) indicated one of the important effects of globalisation as the increased reliance on imported foods, rather than traditional foods.
+Evans et al. (2003)indicated one of the important effects globalisation of the increased reliance on imported foods, rather than traditional foods.
 The impact of globalisation of food industry on the food habits and dietary patterns of people of Tanzania, Asia, Latin America and some African nations and Korea were reported by Kinabo (2004): Erdos(2004): Roe (2004): and Shin (2004)